HardlyEasy/association-rule-mining/README.md

 `results` folder contains association rules, filtered by minimum confidence and minimum lift

+## Support, confidence, lift
+Keep the information below in mind when prompted for min support, min confidence(A->C), and min lift(A->C).

+Support measures how frequent an itemset is in all transactions.
+Association rules with low support should be ignored, since there it does not occur frequently enough to draw any conclusions from.

+Confidence measures likelihood of occurrence of consequent being on shopping cart given that customer already has antecedent on shopping cart.

+Lift is greater than 1 in cases where antecedent leads to consequent.
+The higher the value of lift above 1, the greater chances that customer will buy consequent if they have already bought antecedent.
+Lift is the most important for product placement.

 ## Example
 `dev` and `results` folder have output when running program with minimum